kiransalve/Power-BI/Learn with Gigs/Project 1.md

 I connected data from MySQL Server for all division.
 I designed a star schema with a three fact table like sales register, collection and budget and dimension tables for Products, Customers, Region and Date to optimize performance.

-I created key DAX measures such as Total Sales, Sales vs. Target, Cumulative Sales, and Year-over-Year growth.
+I created key DAX measures such as Total Sales, Total Target, YTD Sales and Target, and Year-over-Year growth.

-Also some KPI like Variance from last year, deficit/surplus from budget, ach% etc.
+Also some KPI like Variance from last year, deficit/surplus from target, ach% etc.

 Visualizations included cards for KPIs, line chart for monthly trend, and bar chart to highlight monthwise last year sales, this year sales and budget.